 The ideal candidate should have a Degree or Certificate in Sustainable Agriculture, Plant Science, Horticulture or related field.

 SALARY NEGOTIABLE (RANGE $38,000 to $42,000)

 Please send a cover letter, resume and references in .pdf form to email@example.com.

 FF is an equal opportunity employer and encourages applicants from all backgrounds to apply.

 Farm-based community events are free and available for residents from Franklinton and the Greater Columbus area.
 These events provide the opportunity for us to gather and celebrate the land, sustainable agriculture, good food, and equitable community.
 Regular events include farm tours, community potlucks, and our seasonal festivals.

-Our Spring Festival is scheduled for May 5th and will be hosted at Franklinton Farms' Learning Garden!
+Our Fall Festival is scheduled for October 21st from 12-3 and will be hosted at Franklinton Farms' Learning Garden at 154 Hawkes Ave!
 More information will be posted as we near the event date.

 Seats on our Board of Directors are available to those in Franklinton and the Greater Columbus area.
 Board members are elected to one to three-year terms and have the opportunity to contribute to the health and sustainability of our organization.
 Particular consideration is given to neighborhood residents and other leaders who have perspectives and skill sets that align with our organizational goals and needs.